-The Company recorded income tax expense of \$6.5 million and an income tax benefit of \$2.2 million for the fiscal years ended August 31, 2021 and 2020.
-The net expense during the fiscal year ended August 31, 2021, consisted of current income tax expense of \$5.8 million and deferred income tax expense of \$0.7 million.
-The deferred tax expense consists of the usage of the Company's \$0.6 million net operating loss carryforwards and the timing difference between book and tax depreciation of fixed assets.
+For the year ended August 31, 2021, Pure Cycle recorded income tax expense of \$6.5 million, which consisted of current income tax expense of \$5.8 million and deferred income tax expense of \$0.7 million.
+The deferred tax expense consists of the usage of \$0.6 million of net operating loss carryforwards and timing differences between book and tax depreciation of fixed assets.